-Pharyngeal paralysis may be the result of a central or peripheral nervous system disorder, or occur secondary to severe local disease that may cause collapse, obstruction, or malfunction of the pharynx.
-Of the CNS disorders, rabies (see Rabies) is the most important of the viral causes of encephalomyelitis although perhaps not the most frequent.
+Pharyngeal paralysis may be the result of a central or peripheral nervous system disorder or may develop secondary to severe local disease that may cause collapse, obstruction, or malfunction of the pharynx.
+Of the CNS disorders, rabies (see Rabies) is the most important of the viral causes of encephalomyelitis, although perhaps not the most frequent.
 CNS intoxication, lead poisoning, cranial trauma, intracranial abscessation, and neoplasia may also result in pharyngeal paralysis in many species.

 Clinical Findings and Lesions

 Treatment protocols for pharyngeal paralysis vary depending on the underlying cause.
 Treatment generally includes the administration of antimicrobial and anti-inflammatory medications.
 Because of the inability to swallow normally, IV administration is preferred.
 Animals with hemoconcentration should be administered IV fluids.
 If the animal is unable to eat without aspiration, extraoral or parenteral nutrition should be strongly considered.
-Extraoral alimentation with pharyngostomy, esophagostomy, or nasogastric tubes or temporary rumenostomy in ruminants can be an economical and effective method of providing nutritional support.
+Extraoral alimentation with pharyngostomy, esophagostomy, or nasogastric tubes or temporary rumenostomy in ruminants can be an economical and effective way to provide nutritional support.
 Other treatments include local therapy for pharyngeal abscesses.

 The prognosis for pharyngeal paralysis varies with the instigating cause.
-The prognosis for pharyngeal abscessation can be favorable, while the prognosis for guttural pouch disease can be guarded.
-If affected animals do not improve following 4–6 wk of symptomatic therapy, the prognosis is poor and euthanasia should be considered.
+The prognosis for pharyngeal abscessation can be favorable, whereas the prognosis for guttural pouch disease can be guarded.
+If affected animals do not improve after 4–6 wk of symptomatic therapy, the prognosis is poor and euthanasia should be considered.

 Last full review/revision December 2013 by Jan F. Hawkins, DVM, DACVS